What is this subject about?

 extended writing skills with a high degree of literary

 quality will be vital for the completion of theoretical

 coursework assessment which will support the practical coaching assesments.

 What can the course lead to in terms of higher education and future careers?

-Many students progress to study sport-related degrees at university, including Sports Psychology, Sports Studies and Sports Coaching.
+Many students progress to study sport-related degrees at university, including sports science, teaching, sports psychology, sports studies and sports coaching.
 Equally, students may choose to go straight on to employment within the broad spectrum of sport-related jobs.

 What are the formal entry requirements for this course?